DpoofikD/CSharpDailyJournal/README.md

 - refresh - refreshes the time
 - next - next week
 - back - previous week
+- select - selecting the day to add/remove notes
+- add - adds a note on selected day

 Progress:
 1. Working with tables - Done!
 2. Simple commands (now, refresh, next, back) - Done!
 3. Working with time - Done!
+4. Adding and saving notes by days - Done!

 To do:
 1. Colorful text